Paparoa meets Yeah Nah Pasaran

 After the killings all those guys jumped for cover.
 The neo-nazi identitarians – a group called the Dominion Movement – announced they were going into hiatus.
 The National Front had already been on life support for years.
 A complaint got their website shut down and I don’t think we’ll see them again.
 Right Wing Resistance had broken up a few years earlier.
 There had been a lot of violence among the members; the whole things was just so full of poison it leached into the bloodstream.
 People might remember a guy called Kyle Chapman.
 He was a common thread in lots of those far right groups.
 He gave up on them and is now a born again Christian.
 Lets hope he stays that way, for his own sake as well as everybody else’s.
 Then there’s all the old bonhead crews that Chapman used to hang out with: Aryan Nations, Combat 18, the Hammerskins, Kaos Skins and so on.
 There were dozens of them but the members are now mostly in jail, or they’ve become junkies or family men trying to leave it all behind.
 Oh, and I should mention Wargus Christi.
 Ah, you’d love them.
 They were kind of a body-building templar monastic cult.
 The head honcho, a guy called Daniel Waring, calls himself The Meat Monk.
 They make videos in the bush of flagellating him with a polythene pipe.
 They managed to get through no-fap November alive but then it all came crashing down when one of them, a neo-nazi soldier, got arrested.

 A few months after the Christchurch killings the Dominion Movement reappeared again, under the name Action Zealandia.
-The neo nazi soldier ws one of their leaders, and we can prove that, but he dies it.
+The neo nazi soldier was one of their leaders, and we can prove that, but he denies it.
 They’re our main focus at the moment.
 They’re slicker than the Dominion Movement, but even worse on the inside.
 The Dominion Movement used to crow about their relationship with the Nordic Resistance Movement, Identity Australia and the Lads Society.
-Action Zealandia is more sly.
+Action Zealandia is more calculating.
 Their whole facade is “we’re just a bunch of fellas into hiking and self-improvement”.
 You probably know that kind of crap from Identity Australia.
 It’s the standard identitarian con.
 Inside their chatgroups its all anti-semitism and homphobia and esoteric Hitlerism.
-We found some of this by monitoring one of their leaders, who called himself ‘Matt’ on Telegram.
+We found a clasic example of this when we monitored one of their leaders, who called himself ‘Matt’ on Telegram.
 Our Matt was communicating with, or mentioning that he knew, people from Atomwaffen Division, The Base, Antipodean Resistance, the Lads Society, Nordic Resistance Movement and the Patriot Front.
 Ah you should have seen those conversations.
-For anybody out there who’s never had the pleasure of looking into the soul of a convinced fascist, just think of the worst caricature of nazis you’ve seen on tv and imagine it crossed with Deliverance.
-I think they try to outdo each other with grossness, but all the while bringing it back to “yeah, but what are you gonna do in real life, ya pussy”.
+For those out there who have never had the pleasure of looking into the soul of a convinced fascist, just think back on the worst caricature of nazis you’ve seen on tv and then imagine it crossed with the hillbillies in Deliverance.
+I think they try to outdo each other with grossness, but all the while they’re bringing it back to “yeah, but what are you gonna do in real life, ya pussy”.
+They’re egging each other on to commit an atrocity.
 Matt was right into the idea of setting up fascist cells and buying guns on the black market.
-That’s why we went live with the information we had.
+That’s why we went live with the information we had on him.

 3) What has been the history of anti-fascist and anti-racist organising in Aotearoa/NZ prior to the emergence of Paparoa, & how does Paparoa relate to this history?